 Personal checks for the exact purchase/balance amount are accepted through March 31st with proper identification and a good payment history.
-After April 1st only cash, credit card or money orders are accepted.
+Generally, after April 1st only cash, credit or debit card, or money orders are accepted.
 We cannot accept any checks made out to cash.
-Checks will not be accepted for Grad Nite.
 Returned checks are subject to reprocessing fees and the loss of check writing privileges.

 Refunds will only be given up to one week before the date of the event with proper documentation unless otherwise stated.
 All debts relating to student activities must be cleared through the A.S.B.
 Bookkeeper in room A-4.
 Report cards will be held at the quarter and semester if fees are owed.
-Fees may be paid to the A.S.B.
+Specific fees may be paid to the A.S.B.
 Bookkeeper in room A-4 before school, at lunch, or after school.